quioteframework/quioteframework.github.io/src/content/docs/basics/validation.md

 ## The strict lockdown

-For a non-simple action with **no validator configuration at all**, `ValidationMiddleware` clears every parameter before the action runs — and, deny-by-default, every header, cookie, and uploaded file too, not just query/body parameters.
-Headers are exactly as attacker-controlled as any other request input; an action with zero validators of any kind gets none of them.
-The action sees no input rather than unvalidated input.
-To let an action read a parameter, header, cookie, or file, declare a validator scoped to that source (see [Advanced validation](/advanced/advanced-validation/) for non-`parameters` sources).
+For a non-simple action with **no validator configuration at all**, `ValidationMiddleware` clears every request parameter before the action runs — query parameters, the parsed body, and any promoted route parameters — via `WebRequest::clearParameters()`.
+The action sees no parameter input rather than unvalidated input: to let it read a parameter, declare a validator for that parameter's name (see [Advanced validation](/advanced/advanced-validation/)).
+This clearing applies to the parameter store only; headers, cookies, and uploaded files are not wiped by the lockdown, so treat those as unvalidated input and read them defensively.

 Actions that genuinely take no input — a static page, say — can mark themselves simple: